mengwangusc/insight_code_challenge/README.md

 1. I used Java to program this coding challenge.
 2. All input file and output files are hardcoded in codeChallenge.java.
 3. I didn't use any specical software or library.
 All libraries used are defalt Java libraries.
+4. There are 5 java files. main function is in codeChallenge.java file.
+Other 4 files are Host.java, Resource.java, Hour.java, HostAttempt.java which stand for 4 useful classes used in codeChallenge.java.
-4. run.sh: first, cd src; second, javac codeChallenge.java; third, java codeChallenge
+5. run.sh: first, cd src; second, javac codeChallenge.java; third, java codeChallenge